CrossMediaCloud/cmc-opengraph-twittercards/README.md

-cmc-opengraph-twittercatrds
+CMC OpenGraph TwitterCards
 ===========================

-Add OpenGraph and TwitterCards to WordPress with a minimu of work for the author
+Add OpenGraph and TwitterCards to WordPress with a minimu of work for the author.